Enemy of the State (film): Undeveloped television series

 In October 2016, ABC announced it had green-lit a television series sequel to the film, with Bruckheimer to return as producer.
 The series would take place two decades after the original film, where "an elusive NSA spy is charged with leaking classified intelligence, an idealistic female attorney must partner with a hawkish FBI agent to stop a global conspiracy".
-However, nothing ever came to fruition.

 Real life

 Public perception and NSA response

 The film portrayed the National Security Agency (NSA) as possessing near-omniscient surveillance capabilities.
 In a PBS Nova episode titled "The Spy Factory", intelligence experts clarified that while the NSA can intercept communications, the process of connecting and analyzing such data is far more complex than depicted in the film.

 General Michael Hayden, who became NSA Director shortly after the film's release, expressed concern over the public's perception shaped by the movie.
 He remarked, "I made the judgment that we couldn't survive with the popular impression of this agency being formed by the last Will Smith movie."
 According to journalist James Risen in his book State of War: The Secret History of the CIA and the Bush Administration, Hayden was "appalled" by the film's depiction and initiated a public relations campaign to counteract the image presented.